Attendance

 Celebrating Good Attendance

 King Edward Primary School celebrates and rewards good attendance over 97%!
 For children who achieve 97% attendance, they will be entered into a prize draw for the chance to win a £10 Amazon voucher.
-This will start afresh every half term.
+This will start afresh every term.
 At the end of the year, there will be an even bigger prize draw for those who reach 97% across the whole school year.
 All children who reach these targets will also receive a certificate and Winnie award.

 Sickness Absences